Binding Affinity Is Not a Context-Free Label

 Historically, designing molecules was a deeply generative task.

+Chemists sketched structures.
+They explored modifications.
 They proposed the next compounds in a series from experience and intuition.

 Then computational tools arrived.

+Enumeration engines could generate thousands of analogues.
+Docking tools produced ranked lists.
 Property predictors filtered molecules before they were ever made.

 Suddenly the limiting factor wasn’t ideas.
 It was judgement.